Section 1: Sleeping Well For Busy Minds

 It is possible to slow down a busy mind at night.
 The best way I know to stop persistent thoughts, is to listen to them.
 All thoughts come from somewhere and have a purpose.
 A thought is only persistent because it is unacknowledged.
 Once you truly hear what your mind is telling you, it will stop.
 Questions to ask.
 What is this thought trying to teach me?
 What have I been ignoring for too long now?

 That issue that is replaying over in your mind, it is in your awareness for a reason.
 Persistent thoughts are guiding you to take action on something that is out of balance.
 It could be to do with your; family, lifestyle, finances, career, relationships, health, or spirituality.

 Returning to self love may mean that we stop doing all the should dos and have tos and start doing more of what we love.
 Consider if you are you saying “yes”, when you really want to say “no”.
 Does your current job actually serve you?
 Is there someone you need to have an important conversation with?

 Returning to a balanced perspective means not seeing anything as too negative or positive however seeing something just as it is, without judgement.
 And it’s true, the things that keep you awake at night are really polarised, either perceived as too positive or negative.

 If I lost $10 million or gained $10 million, that would keep me awake tonight.
-A balanced perspective would mean seeing an equal number of positives and negatives to any situation, which is actually true perspective.
+A balanced perspective would mean seeing an equal number of positives and negatives to any situation, which is a realistic perspective.

 The reason your mind isn’t quiet in meditation